 Council has a policy around election signs and candidates should familiarise themselves with this.
-Candidates can put their signs up eight (8) weeks prior to the election and these must be removed three (3) days after the election.
+Candidates can put their signs up eight (8) weeks prior to the election and must remove them within three (3) days of the election.

 Local Election Signage Rules